erikwestra/mm-server/README.md

 present if the message failed to be sent.

 Note that a single message may be returned more than once; if the status of a message changes, it will be sent again.
-The client should comare the message hash to see if the message has already been received, and if so just update the existing message's status.
+The client should compare the message hash to see if the message has already been received, and if so just update the existing message's status.
 Note that only the `status` and `error` fields will ever be updated for a message.